Meet Our Teachers

 Mieke is a qualified Yoga Therapist (The Minded Institute) and has been teaching the renowned Yoga Therapy for The Mind 8 Week Course and her own Vitality Program at Evolve since 2014.

-Mieke travelled to Poland two years ago to spend one week with Iceman Wim Hof and this inspired her and has influenced her teaching.
+Mieke travelled to Poland in 2014 to spend one week with Iceman Wim Hof and this inspired her and has influenced her teaching.

 While training to become a Yoga Therapist with the Minded Institute Mieke found out through one of her fellow students about TRE.
 She had been interested in modalities for releasing the PSOAS muscle for a long time and a few years before her introduction to TRE followed workshops with, the mother of the PSOAS muscle, Liz Koch.